soofstad/react-oauth2-pkce/README.md

 )
 ```

-For more advanced examples, see `./examples/`
+For more advanced examples, see `./examples/`.
+For instance, it's recommended to add a "Session expired"-callback like so:
+`onRefreshTokenExpire: (event) => window.confirm('Session expired.
+Refresh page to continue using the site?') && event.login(),`

 ## Install